naheeda78/Excel-Data-Analysis/README.md

 🔄 Interactive Slicers: Implemented slicers for months, product categories, and e-Commerce platforms, enabling real-time data segmentation and exploration.

-## **Project Insight**

-- Women customers are more likely to buy products compared to men (~65%).
-- The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
-- The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
-- The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
-- More than 90% of the product delivered.

 ## **Final Conclusion:**